 As noted above, the role and responsibilities of interns who work on a comprehensive DBT unit are the same as those described for any NGRI unit.
 However, the services that an intern provides would be DBT-informed.
 As such, interns would conduct at least one skills group, a mindfulness group or homework group.
-On some units, these groups have been modified to address patients at various levels of functioning.
+On some units, these groups have been modified for to address patients at various levels of functioning.
 For example, we offer DBT groups for patients with lower cognitive and/or intellectual functioning, as well as groups specifically for patients who have graduated from the comprehensive DBT program.
 An intern participating in the comprehensive DBT program will also be required to attend a weekly consultation team meeting.

 In addition, components of the DBT program are provided on other units.
 Usually these are therapy groups, such as DBT skills group, without the individual therapy component, and without the structured milieu where unit staff are trained in DBT principles and interventions.